udehokechukwu96-tech/Electronics-Sales-Analysis-Dashboard-2025-/README.md

 This dashboard helps answer strategic questions such as:

-◻️ Which region generates the highest revenue?
+(a) Which region generates the highest revenue?

-◻️ Which products contribute most to profit?
+(b) Which products contribute most to profit?

-◻️ Who are the top-performing sales reps?
+(c) Who are the top-performing sales reps?

-◻️ How does customer acquisition trend month-over-month?
+(d) How does customer acquisition trend month-over-month?

-◻️ Which cities incur the highest COGS?
+(e) Which cities incur the highest COGS?

 ## Live Interactive Dashboard